Herein lies a true story of about 50 pages detailing my trials and tribulations.

 The first unlawful arrest and the unlawful detention.

 At one stage during the illegal search I was taken to the kitchen where I observed, on the opposite side of the road from my house, about five people with cameras, some on tripods, aimed at my home.
 The media were there in full force.
 They must all have been photojournalists and I noticed that one of the photojournalists had an extension shutter control attached to his camera.
 I was arrested in the morning of Wednesday and that same evening a film of me was illegally shown on prime time national television news broadcasts of the South African Broadcasting Corporation.
 I did not notify the press and since the drug police were the only other party in my home it follows therefore that it was the drug police who called the press.

-my home to conduct further illegal searches.
-In the car, while taking me
+to my home to conduct further illegal searches.
+In the car, while taking

 Riaan Redelinghuys a drug policeman from Wynberg seems to have provided the newspaper with information and the newspaper went on to publish "The couple had evidently been running the clandestine drug laboratory for at least two years".

 Common sense will tell you that it does not add up to say that the drug police knew that a clandestine drug laboratory was running for "at least two years" but the forensic drug police team did not find any illegal drugs.

 Certainly the drug police did spread malicious gossip about me and on a platform of national media violated my right to dignity.
 From the beginning it was a case of "trial by media" and violating my right to presumption of innocence.
 Compare these media lies with facts being presented in the transcripts from the second criminal trial below marked Exhibit 4.